Audio Setup

 Setting up with the Shure MV7 Microphone

 Thanks for being a guest on One80.
 We look forward to hearing your story and sharing it with our listeners!
 Here are some simple instructions for setting up.
-We have several recording tools, but most often use Squadcast.
-Those directions are below.
+Our remote studio is Descript.
+We will send you an email link to join the studio, that is very similar to Zoom.

-Make sure to star the email that came from Squadcast/One80 so you can access it at recording time.
+Make sure to star the email that came from Descript/One80 so you can access it at recording time.

 Internet